2025 Illinois First-Time Homebuyer Programs and Loans

 Mortgage credit certificate

-A mortgage credit certificate (MCC) allows first-time homebuyers to claim up to $2,000 in a federal income tax credit each year.
-The total credit is based on a percentage of the mortgage payment, providing direct financial assistance.
+A mortgage credit certificate (MCC) allows first-time homebuyers to claim up to $2,000 as a federal income tax credit each year.
+The total credit is based on a percentage of the mortgage interest payment, providing direct financial assistance.

 Keep these things in mind about DPA programs